diwenshi61/Password_Manager/README.md

 # Password Manager
 A basic password manager utility that allows a user to encrypt passwords under a master password that is used to decrypt them later.

+Version 2.0 is tested and verified with python 2.7 and 3.0 with 3.8.

 ## Usage steps
 The user initially creates a file containing their passwords named "passwords.txt" (The name of the files the program uses can be changed by modifying the code).